porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.code.md

 Typography components are categorized into two different use cases:

 1. **Headline components** for predefined headlines with automated responsive sizing to fit into all major breakpoints.
-2. **Text components** for predefined copy text sizes which are either fixed or can respond to different viewports.
+2. **Text components** for predefined copytext sizes which are either fixed or can respond to different viewports.

 ## Headlines